MAVProxyUser/YushuTechUnitreeGo1/README.md

 ```

 # Power Output
 On the dogs belly is a 24v pass though assumed to be 2A max.
+The power input on the dogs back can also be used for a payload when the dog is not on a bench.

 # Installing TCPdump on the RasPi
+To inspect network traffic on the dog, you will need to install tcpdump on one of the devices.
+The RasPi is an easy place to do this.

 Download from the mirror
 ```